mwgeurts/gamma/README.md

 ## Compatibility and Requirements

 This tool has been tested with MATLAB 8.3 and 8.4.
 The Parallel Computing toolbox (versions 6.4 and 6.5 tested and a CUDA-compatible GPU are required to run GPU based interpolation (CPU interpolation is automatically supported if not present).

+## Event Calling

+These functions optionally return execution status and error information to an `Event()` function.
+If available in the MATLAB path, `Event()` will be called with one or two variables: the first variable is a string containing the status information, while the second is the status classification (WARN or ERROR).
+If the status information is only informative, the second argument is not included.
+Finally, if no `Event()` function is available errors will still be thrown via the standard `error()` MATLAB function.

 ## License